nmikstas/star_wars_arcade_avg_pcb/README.md

-# star_wars_arcade_avg_pcb
+# star-wars-arcade-avg-pcb
-The source files for the reproduction of the 1983 star wars arcade vector generator PCB.
+The source files for the reproduction of the 1983 Star Sars Arcade vector generator PCB.
 The PCB is designed with Kicad.

-The design is complete but as of right now a board has not been manufactured or tested.
-Soon!
+This project is now complete and verified working!

+# Folder Structure
+* BOM - Bill of materials for the Asteroids PCB
+* Gerbers -The gerber files for the vector generator PCB
+* pcb - The Kicad design files for the vector generator PCB